aryanverma2506/Chat-Wave/README.md

 1. Open your web browser and go to [http://localhost:3000](http://localhost:3000) (or the specified port if you modified it).

-2. The web app will be loaded, and you can interact with its features.
+2. The web app will be loaded, and now you have to register yourself by providing a username and password.

+3. After registering, you can chat with anyone who has already registered on the app.

 # Folder Structure